-I'm available for speaking at universities and at games, tech, culture, art, business and media events.
-My style is motivational/personal with a grounding in research.
+I'm available for speaking at universities and at art, culture, media, tech, and games events.
+My style is motivational/personal with a grounding in psychology research.

 I especially like to speak with students and developers in emerging non-Western game development communities.
 My fee can be waived for events in these communities.

 A Future I Would Want to Live In

 Globalization and the internet have changed our lives radically compared to our parents' lives.
 We have new challenges based in interconnection and interactivity: global warming, the growing wealth divide, the rising cost of education, automation, and artificial intelligence.
 Meanwhile, we are already living in mixed reality through our phones and laptops and soon will be living in a mix of physical reality, voice interfaces, internet of things, AR, and VR.
 Everything is becoming more interconnected and more interactive.

 What does this mean for the role and the responsibility of interactive design in our coming future?
 Are we headed for a dystopian future?
 Can we use interactive experiences to imagine or perhaps even to bring a better world?